cesar0k/smart-recipe-finder/README.md

 To run the test suite, you first need to set up your test environment.

-### 1. Install Dependencies
+### 1. Install Dependencies (Optional)

-Install the required dependencies, including those for testing:
+Dependencies are already installed inside the Docker container.
+You only need to run this step if you intend to execute tests or scripts directly on your host machine (outside the Docker container):

 ```bash
 pip install -r requirements.txt